biopython/biopython.github.io/wiki/BioGeography.md

 GBIF can also be accessed via an API.
 Bio.Geography can process manually downloaded DarwinCore results, or access GBIF directly.

+### Background: organization of Bio.Geography

+It is useful to understand the overall organization of classes in Bio.Geography.
+There are four classes within the GbifXml module:

+-   GbifSearchResults -- Contains the methods for conducting a GBIF search, as well as attributes storing the results in different objects, depending on their stage of processing.
+    -   Also contains summary statistics on the search (e.g., number of records found).
+    -   The three objects which store results in different forms are GbifDarwincoreXmlString, GbifXmlTree, and a list of individual GbifObservationRecord objects.
+    -   Method print\_records for printing all contained records to screen.
+-   GbifDarwincoreXmlString -- Contains the raw text returned by GBIF.
+    If output to a file, this would be a standard XML file adhering to the DarwinCore standard.
+Inherits from the standard python String class.
+-   GbifXmlTree -- Contains the ElementTree object which results from parsing GBIF's XML results.
+Also a number of methods for searching the ElementTree and finding matching elements, finding a certain element when it is contained within a certain larger element, etc.
+-   GbifObservationRecord -- Contains the attributes which may be found within a certain record, e.g. taxon, genus, species, latitude, longitude, etc., as well as functions for classifying a record into a certain geographical area, printing a record to screen, etc.

 ### Parsing a local (manually downloaded) GBIF DarwinCore XML file

 For one-off uses of GBIF, you may find it easiest to just download